 Kī Hō‘alu Guitar Festival: This slack key guitar festival brings some of Hawaii’s finest music to the Maui Arts and Culture Center.
 And, it’s free.

-Kapalua Food and Wine Festival: A benefit for the Culinary Arts Program at Maui College, this event brings top chefs and epicures together to taste the results of Maui’s agricultural abundance.
+Kapalua Food and Wine Festival: This benefit event for the Culinary Arts Program at Maui College, brings top chefs and epicures together to taste the results of Maui’s agricultural abundance.

 Maui in July